nro-bot/aprilhunt/Welcome to mini hunt!.md

 #  Let the hunt begin!

-Notes (not a puzzle): 🌶️ (inspired by [Curious Cookoff](https://curiouscookoff.com)) are ratings based mostly on puzzle length and somewhat on difficulty.
-Internet searches are allowed (and needed). __Happy puzzling!__
+Note: 🌶️  are ratings (inspired by [Curious Cookoff](https://curiouscookoff.com)) based mostly on puzzle length and somewhat on difficulty.
+Internet searches are allowed (and needed).

-Feeling stuck? email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], brackets included.
+Feeling stuck?
+Email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], brackets included.

+Above notes not a puzzle. __Happy puzzling!__

 * * *